~ Draco and Hermione ~

 "Tell me you didn't intend for miss Parkinson to be in the Hospital Wing, Mr Potter," began Professor McGonagall with a sigh.

 "I understand Severus, and I intend to run this school from a neutral perspective.
-From the moment miss Parkinson is able to return to class, she and Mr Potter will have one weeks' worth of detentions together, and after that Harry will continue for another week of detentions by himself.
+From the moment miss Parkinson is able to return to class, she and Mr Potter will have one weeks' worth of daily detentions together, and after that Harry will continue for another week of daily detentions by himself.
 I'll decide if more punishment is required after that," said Professor McGonagall after a long think.
 Harry felt slightly crestfallen, but having a few weeks worth of detentions was nothing new to him.
 He could deal with that.

-Draco and Hermione left the Defence Against the Dark Arts class without having thought of any cover-up story at all.
+Draco and Hermione left the Defence Against the Dark Arts class without having thought of any cover up story at all.
 One of Lupin's younger classes had come in for their lesson which forced them to leave, and there really wasn't any way to cover up what everyone else had seen anyway, no matter how much they thought about it.
 All they could do was lie.
 The only thing Draco could think to do was to simply deny that it was Hermione and continuously say that it was his mother on the ground being tortured by Bellatrix.
 Perhaps if he kept saying this, eventually it would be believed.
-He was a good enough liar, after all.
+He was a good enough liar to pull it off, after all.
 As the two of them neared the Eighth Year dormitory to get their books out for the lesson which they were currently late for, the short bushy-haired Gryffindor stood in front of the door and blocked the way.

 "Are you going to get back at Harry?" she asked.